 If a Clearing Member does not meet its settlement obligation to OCC or is declared in default, OCC may utilize the defaulting member's margin and clearing fund deposits to cover any losses resulting from the default.
-If those resources are exhausted, OCC would then apply its own prefunded resources per the Capital Management Policy.
-If further funds are required, OCC would utilize the unvested balances deposited in the Executive Deferred Compensation Plan and the respective clearing fund deposits of all Clearing Members on a pro-rata basis.
+If those resources are exhausted, OCC would then apply its own prefunded resources per the Capital Management Policy (Note 18).
+If further funds are required, OCC would utilize the unvested balances deposited on and after January 1, 2021 in respect of the Executive Deferred Compensation Plan and the respective clearing fund deposits of all Clearing Members on a pro-rata basis.

 The collateral posted by Clearing Members is also subject to market and credit risk, as there is a risk of price fluctuations and nonperformance by the counterparty, which could result in a material loss.
-To mitigate this risk, OCC only allows collateral deposits at approved OCC banks or securities depositories, which OCC monitors on an ongoing basis.
+To mitigate this risk, OCC only allows collateral, as discussed in Note 5, at approved OCC banks or securities depositories, which OCC monitors on an ongoing basis.